It is British Science Week!

 - use their conclusions to think about implications for the future.

 The curriculum at Parklee results in a fun, engaging, high-quality Science education, that provides children with the foundations for understanding the world.
-Children have the understanding that Science has changed our lives and that it is vital to the world’s future prosperity.
+Children leave Parklee as happy, healthy and curious Scientists with a deep understanding that Science has changed our lives and that it is vital to the world’s future prosperity.